 Rex Brown, Principal Mechanical Engineer, Honeywell (retired)

 Rex Brown is a retired principal mechanical engineer who worked in the advanced technology development department at the Department of Energy’s National Security Campus, managed by Honeywell.
 He has been actively involved with additive manufacturing since 1992, serving on ASTM’s Committee F42 on Additive Manufacturing Technologies, the NCMS Rare Parts Team and SME’s Direct Digital Manufacturing Advisory Team.
 Brown’s focus over the years includes stereolithography, fuse deposition modeling and 3D printing.

-April Cooke, PhD, Senior Process Engineer, Seurat Technologies Inc.
+April Cooke, PhD, Principal Process Engineer, Seurat Technologies Inc.

 April Cooke, PhD, has excelled in the additive manufacturing field as a two-time postdoctoral appointee at NIST; engineering R&D manager at 3D Systems; advanced manufacturing process engineer at CCAM; and additive manufacturing specialist at TRUMPF.
-Cooke’s past work focused on metal and polymer-based powder-bed fusion, 3D-printing, directed energy deposition and standards development.
+Cooke’s past work focused on metal and polymer-based powder-bed fusion, 3D-printing, directed energy deposition, and standards development.
 In 2013, she received the International Freeform and Additive Manufacturing Excellence Award given at the Solid Freeform Fabrication Symposium.
-Currently, Cooke is a principal process engineer at Seurat Technologies, where she optimizes process conditions and develops parameters for Seurat’s Area Printing technology.
+Currently, Cooke is Principal Process Engineer at Seurat Technologies, where she optimizes process conditions and develops parameters for Seurat’s Area Printing technology and its applications.